hmchen47/DataScience/ML/ML-Stanford/10-Advice.md

 We can now calculate three separate error values for the three different sets.

-__With the Validation Set (note: this method presumes we do not also use the CV set for regularization)__
+__With the Validation Set (note: this method presumes we do not also use the cv set for regularization)__

 1. Optimize the parameters in \theta using the training set for each polynomial degree.
 2. Find the polynomial degree d with the least error using the cross validation set.